-Springtime sees your friendly, think-ahead Planet Natural blogger putting his cold frame (PDF) to heavy use.
+Springtime sees your friendly, think-ahead Planet Natural blogger using cold frames heavily.
 Now, in a time of year where frosts are still possible, many of our indoor vegetable starts are almost ready to go into the garden.
 They need to get use to being outdoors.
 Many of them can’t survive the night-time cold but can when protected inside a cold frame, maybe draped with a blanket on the coldest nights.

 It’s also the time of year we’ve also run out of room under our indoor grow light and need a place to keep vegetable starts where they’ll get more sunshine than they would on a window sill.
 And we also want to get a head start on some of our long-season plants, like tomatoes, peppers or winter squash.